 Devotionals are helpful aids to lead us in Scripture reading and prayer every day, but we can become stuck in a rut with them as well.
 If you have been using the same book or website for more than a year, you may benefit from trying something different this year.
 A new devotional resource, like an unfamiliar Bible translation, can bring new life to your time with God.

 There are many devotional helps available online and in physical and digital books.
 The Upper Room from Discipleship Ministries of The United Methodist Church, is a very good source.
 Try something new.

 A favorite author

 Many readers have favorite authors.
 We like the way they turn a phrase, develop a story, or how they put into words what we have thought or felt for some time.
-Growth, though, often comes from thinking about things from a variety of perspectives.
+Growth, though, often comes from thinking about things from more than one perspective.
 Reading a variety of authors can challenge us to do just that.

-When looking for a book to read for spiritual enrichment, from Cokesbury or Abingdon Press, consider something new to you, which may be something old.
+When looking for a book to read for spiritual enrichment (Cokesbury and Abingdon Press are good places to start), consider something new to you, which actually may be something quite old.
 You might want to read from a theologian whose work you have heard is important but you have never read, a person on the best-seller list whose views you think may be different from yours, or a recommendation from your pastor.

 A class or group